shreeyans2808/shreeyans_arora_pg_agi_task/README.md

 An intelligent chatbot designed to assist in the initial screening of candidates for technology positions.
 The chatbot uses the Groq API to provide natural language interactions and generate relevant technical questions based on candidates' tech stacks.

+## 🌐 Live Demo

+The application is deployed and can be accessed at: [TalentScout AI Hiring Assistant](https://talent-scout-ai.streamlit.app)

 ## Features

 - Professional greeting and conversation flow